MegansColorado/Capstone_1/README.md

 * Republican Counties show a growth rate for the virus is 4.5%  per day
 * Democratic Counties show a growth rate of 3.7% per day

-### **Based on the hypothesis tests and the growth rates above, and given the built in disadvantage of having higher population densities in Democratic Counties, we can conclude that there is a significant difference in COVID rates between Democratic and Republican Counties in California.**
+### **Based on the hypothesis tests and the growth rates above, we can conclude that there is a significant difference in COVID rates between Democratic and Republican Counties in California.**

 ### F. Future Actions

 Moving forward we could do the same for each state in the US and consider how political messaging differs to each group from their respective parties.
+Would also like to adjust for difference in population densities.

 <img src="https://github.com/MegansColorado/Capstone_1/blob/master/images/covidpolitics.jpg" alt="raw" width=50% height=50%/>